brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 A key part of developing a product is understanding the full customer experience.
 This includes your product, but also everything happening with the customer around your product.
 To avoid missing this critical context, you should _draw_ an experience map:

 1. **Define the scope.** This depends on the product problem you're trying to solve.
 If you're developing a totally new product, you'll want the full experience around it; if you're working on a single new feature, you might zoom in more.
-Example: if you're building a brand new video streaming app, the scope might be, "how do customers entertain themselves with video?"
+Example: if you're building a brand-new video streaming app, the scope might be, "how do customers entertain themselves with video?"

 2. **Draw the customer's experience, not your product.** Don't diagram your product, screen by screen.
 Instead, draw the process as the customer perceives it.
 Example: with the video streaming app, the experience might start with the customer finishing dinner, and looking for a way to relax at night; after that, they might choose to put on the TV; then, they might find your app.
 Even at this point, don't draw your product screens, but focus on what the customer is trying to do: e.g., how do they choose what to watch?
 Where do they hear about new content?
 Who are they watching with?
 What issues do they hit along the way?
 And so on.